-The analysts additionally discovered noteworthy modification in the declaration of quality systems associated with heart and vein arrangement, including the development and movement of cells, development of smooth and cardiovascular muscle, and the relocation of endothelial cells that line within the heart and veins.
+The analysts additionally discovered noteworthy modifications in the declaration of quality systems associated with heart and vein arrangement, including the development and movement of cells, the development of smooth and cardiovascular muscle, and the relocation of endothelial cells that line within the heart and veins.

 Mitchell said, “These findings suggest that many pathways related to fetal heart development may be impacted by inflammation and infection.”

 “We are only beginning to understand the health risks that infection and inflammation pose to the developing fetus, particularly in the setting of an early preterm birth.
 We need a better understanding of how bacteria invade the uterus to cause preterm birth so that we can develop therapies to prevent fatal infections.
 Ultimately, we must also develop an effective vaccine for Group B Streptococcus to protect pregnant women and their fetuses.”

 Adams Waldorf said, “Future research should investigate whether combining antibiotics to treat the infection and anti-inflammatory drugs can lessen inflammation and damage to the fetal heart.
 If we can better understand how to prevent infections that cause preterm birth, we can protect fetuses and enhance their long-term health into adulthood.”

 The study appears in the Jan.
 23 online edition of the American Journal of Obstetrics & Gynecology.